New recipes and updates

 1. Preheat the oven to 180C/350F/gas 4.
 Butter and flour a 23cm (9 inch) round cake tin.

 2. Place the flour, bicarbonate of soda, cocoa and sugar together into a large bowl; stir thoroughly to break any lumps.
+In a smaller bowl stir together the oil, vanilla and boiling water.

 3. Gradually whisk the oil mixture into the dry ingredients until smooth.
-Whisk in the eggs; the batter will be very runny.
+Whisk in the eggs: the batter will be very runny.

-4. Pour the batter into the prepared tin, tap the tin against the worktop to remove air bubbles and transfer to the oven, on the middle rack.
+4. Pour the batter into the prepared tin, tap the tin against the worktop to remove air bubbles and transfer to the oven, onto the middle rack.
 Bake for 40-45 minutes until a skewer inserted in the middle of the cake comes out clean.
 Cool in the tin.

-5. While the cake is cooling, make the topping: chop the dried fruit roughly and place in a small saucepan with the sugar and lemon juice.
+5. While the cake is cooling, make the topping: chop the larger dried fruit roughly and place in a small saucepan with the sugar and lemon juice.
 Bring to the boil and cook stirring until the liquid is absorbed.
 Leave to cool a little.

 6. When the cake is cool, spoon the topping over the top evenly.
 Leave it to set, then remove the cake from the tin.